sts10/sts10.github.io/_posts/2022-11-10-mastodon-two-factor-authentication.markdown

 ![QR code and text codes exposed](/img/mastodon-two-factor/5-2fa-codes.png)

 We want to scan this QR code into your authenticator app.
-Get out your mobile device and open your authenticator app.Depending on the app, you'll need to tap a button to add a new account via scanning a QR code.
+Get out your mobile device and open your authenticator app.
+Depending on the app, you'll need to tap a button to add a new account via scanning a QR code.
 Hold your phone up to the computer monitor, framing the QR code with your camera.
 Your authenticator app should add your Mastodon account and display a 6-digit number (called a "token") that changes every 30 seconds.
 (Optionally, you can store the text secret somewhere safe, like a piece of paper.)

 ![Tofu displaying a 6-digit token, after proper set up](/img/mastodon-two-factor/tofu-code.PNG)